thomasfosen/Marine-Aluminium-KBE-Project/README.md

 The mesh type chosen for this demonstration was TET10 for the simple reason that it's the most easy and flexible mesh to apply.

 ### Simulation environment
+To keep things simple, the load cases for the node was reduced to only one force and one torque acting on a single beam similarly to what can be seen in figure 1.